Radiation Exposure: Highest Risk in Animal Health

 Use potassium Iodide (KI) to alleviate the effects of absorbing radioactive iodine.

 Potassium iodide (KI) is a sort of iodine that isn't radioactive and can assist with blocking one kind of radioactive material, radioactive iodine (I-131), from being consumed by the thyroid.
 KI works by impeding radioactive iodine from entering the thyroid.
-At the point when an individual takes KI, the steady iodine in the medication gets consumed by the thyroid.
-This gives instant protection from nuclear disaster for the next twenty-four (24) hours.

 -